Project description NAP 1325

 First Project Phase (2018 – 2019): Women and Conflict Prevention

 Switzerland’s fourth NAP to implement UN Security Council Resolution 1325 calls for women’s inclusion in efforts to prevent violent extremism (PVE) as well as a recognition of the various roles women play in relationship to violent extremism.
-In cooperation with Swiss civil society, the project currently investigates the connection of the WPS agenda with the PVE agenda with a critical eye on the attempts to securitize gender equality and women’s empowerment.
-Through a site-based research in Kenya, the investigation will answer the following questions: What does women’s inclusion in efforts to “prevent violent extremism” look like in practice?
-What impact does it have on civil society organizations and women’s civil society organizations in particular?
-What roles do women play in the prevention of violent conflict, both within and outside of the agenda named “preventing violent extremism”?
+In cooperation with Swiss civil society, the project investigated the connection of the WPS agenda with the PVE agenda with a critical eye on the attempts to securitize gender equality and women’s empowerment.
+Through extensive desk-based research, a field study in Kenya, and dialogue with civil society actors in Afghanistan, Bangladesh, India, Kyrgyzstan, Mali, Palestine, Philippines, Switzerland and the United Kingdom, we published a report.
+The report highlights the risks involved in the combination of these two agendas and provides recommendations on how to conduct gender-sensitive violence prevention that neither solidifies already rigid gender roles nor further reduces the agency of women’s civil society organizations.

 Preventing conflict, transforming justice, securing the peace.
 A global study on the implementation of UN resolution 1325.